matalha786/CybroX/README.md

 # CybroX
 CybroX (a combination of "Cyber" and "Brooks," implying a comprehensive and in-depth analysis of digital evidence)
-Tagline: "Uncover the truth, reveal the evidence" Here's a sample `README.md` file for your code, written in GitHub format:
+Tagline: "Uncover the truth, reveal the evidence"

 # CybroX - Digital Forensics Command Line Interface